Emma Frost: Marvel Adventures

 An alternate version of Emma Frost appears in Marvel Adventures Spider-Man.
 She is the best friend of mutant Sophia Sanduval, also known as Chat, and mostly uses her powers for personal gains.
 She is also one of the few people who knows Peter Parker's identity as Spider-Man and grows interested in him.
 She uses her telepathic powers and takes on the alias The Silencer to see what Peter is capable of.
-Chat begins dating Peter afterward.
-After Chat discovers Emma's schemes, Chat seeks Spider-Man's help, leading to a confrontation between him and Emma.
-Eventually, Emma confesses her crush on Peter, which she began to have after first looking into his mind and realizing his earnest heroic beliefs and motives.
-She also reveals that she had caused everything in an attempt to break him and Chat up, feeling that she could neither date Peter while he was with Chat, nor could she spend time with Chat like she used to.
-By breaking them up, Emma hoped she could at least reclaim Chat's friendship.
-She makes up with Chat, who still believes her to be good, and allows herself to be arrested, while Peter and Chat go on a date.
-Upon getting out of prison, she joins the Blonde Phantom Detective Agency.